JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ###### Since we are using paginated data, it is better to be safe and use db search instead of filtering locally.
 However since we have no track metadata outside of the id, we cannot filter our db so we must fetch all tracks and then filter those.
 The initial query will be cached so this will be a one time big query.
 - Make a db call to display the filtered results, the query key will be the location and the query #DONE

-## Drag and drop
-- Allow users to reorder the tracks in the library/Bin
-- This will require a db call to rearrange the order in the database
-##### Currently we are sorting by timestamp, let's see how we can manipulate this with the drag and drop

 ## Incorrect keys
 If a user notices that the key is not correct they can report it
 - Admin can then edit the key and the correct key will be displayed instead of the one fetched from spotify